Skip to content

 How do I estimate overhead?

-Sum all non-billable business costs: software, equipment, insurance, accountant, training, marketing, home office.
-Express as percentage of gross revenue.
-15-25% is typical for solo freelancers; 30-40% for operations with employees or studio space.
+Sum all non-billable business costs: software, equipment, insurance, accountant, training, marketing, home office or co-working.
+Express the total as a percentage of gross revenue.
+15-25% is a commonly cited range for solo freelancers; 30-40% covers operations with employees, studio space, or significant infrastructure.
+The exact figure depends on profession and tooling — a designer with a Creative Suite subscription and a co-working membership has a structurally different overhead profile from a consultant working from home.

 What if my income varies substantially?